Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Offshore Islands of Taitung

-Two of Taiwan’s major offshore islands belong to Taitung country: Green Island and Orchid Island.
+Two of Taiwan’s most appealing outlying islands belong to Taitung country: Green Island and Orchid Island.

 Green Island (綠島) is a popular holiday island 33 kilometers off the coast of Taitung.
 Formerly a penal colony during the martial law period in Taiwan, the island now attracts mainly domestic tourists for its beaches, snorkeling/scuba diving, and saltwater hot springs.